AI Use Cases/Construction

 Is our Finance & Accounting data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and zero-retention LLM policies - your contract data is never used to train public models and is deleted immediately after processing.
 All data transmissions between Procore, Sage 300, and our extraction engine are encrypted end-to-end.
 Construction-specific regulatory requirements (OSHA documentation, Davis-Bacon wage records, AIA billing formats) are handled within your own secure environment or via dedicated private cloud deployment.
 Your firm retains full data ownership and audit trails.

 What is the timeframe to deploy AI financial contract risk extraction?

-Typical deployment spans 10-14 weeks: weeks 1-3 involve system integration with Procore, Sage 300, and Viewpoint Vista; weeks 4-8 cover model calibration using your historical contracts and risk classifications; weeks 9-10 include pilot testing with one project team; weeks 11-14 cover full rollout and Finance team training.
-Most Construction clients see measurable results - faster change order approvals, reduced manual review time - within 60 days of go-live, with full ROI visibility by month six.
+We work the C.O.R.E.
+Method, with a working system live inside the first 100 days.
+Weeks 1-3 audit the work: system integration with Procore, Sage 300, and Viewpoint Vista.
+Weeks 4-10 build: model calibration using your historical contracts and risk classifications, then pilot testing with one project team.
+Weeks 11-14 deploy: full rollout and Finance team training.
+A rollout like this is scoped to show measurable results - faster change order approvals, reduced manual review time - within 60 days of go-live, with gains compounding as the model learns your escalation patterns.

 What are the key benefits of using AI for financial contract risk extraction in construction?